nazmul-nhb/nhb-toolbox-docs/docs/utilities/hash/randomHex.md

 ## randomHex

-The `randomHex` function generates a cryptographically secure random hexadecimal string of the specified length.
+The `randomHex` function generates a random hexadecimal string of the specified length.

 ### Function Signature